 You made it through Year 1 and now we're jumping into keyboard play.
 Here at the beginning, practice only needs to take as little as 2 to 5 minutes, 5 times a week!
 The goal is let your child get the idea that sitting at the keyboard is brief and pleasant.

-Remember that listening to CD often is part of the weekly practice assignment and will enhance your child's learning process: Listen, Listen, Listen to the CD.
+Remember that listening to the album often is part of the weekly practice assignment and will enhance your child's learning process: Listen, Listen, Listen!

 Please text or email me a picture of your child sitting at your piano/keyboard with proper posture.
 928.606.2489